targetteal/o2-pt/rule-book.md

 # Circle Meetings

-Circle members regularly gather in a space called circle meeting in order to perform one or more of the 5 special modes described in the upcoming sections: review, sync, adapt, select, and care.
+Circle members regularly gather in a space called circle meeting in order to perform one or more of the 5 special modes described in the upcoming sections: _Review_, _Sync_, _Adapt_, _Select_, and _Care_.

 Circle members can invite people that are not members of the circle to solve particular issues or process tensions.